singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 17  }
 ```

 Note that it is necessary to keep track of the logical "end" of the array, since it would be allocated to hold all the elements.

 When we examine this solution, we find that the array is not actually necessary.
 We never use it other than to compare an element to the previous element.
-So why notjust track the last element we saw and compare it as we go?
+So why not just track the last element we saw and compare it as we go?

 The code below implements this algorithm.